anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 Prizes, if any, shall be determined by annual vote before the start of the regular season.

 #### Postseason Umpire Selection
-For the postseason, each team may request the exlusion of one (1) particular umpire from participating in said team's series.
+For the postseason, each team may request the exclusion of one (1) particular umpire from participating in said team's series.
 The individual responsible for assigning umpires will make a reasonable effort to respect the team's request.

 #### Postseason Player Eligibility
 Players must appear in at least five (5) regular-season games to be eligible for postseason play.
 Upon request to the Commissioner, an exception may be granted for a player with a long-term injury.
 Alumni Players are not eligible to play in the postseason.

 #### Postseason Games
-All postseason games shall use the Retricted Lineup Format, as defined in the Playing Rules.
+All postseason games shall use the Restricted Lineup Format, as defined in the Playing Rules.

 All playoff games must be played to completion.
 If a postseason game is duly called by the umpire for any reason, the game is considered suspended.
 The game will be continued from the point in the game when it was suspended at a later date provided by the Commissioner.
 Lineup changes shall be subject to the Playing Rules governing substitution.